Russian Far East

 EIA’s investigation revealed that since the 2008 Lacey Act amendments became law, Lumber Liquidators has imported millions of square feet of solid oak flooring from a manufacturer that freely describes its own illegal logging practices and that buys wood from suppliers that are under scrutiny by Russian authorities for illegal logging in the most threatened temperate forest in the world.

 During a multi-year investigation, Lumber Liquidators, the largest specialty retailer of hardwood flooring in the United States, emerged as the strongest example of a U.S. company whose indiscriminate sourcing practices link U.S. consumers to the destruction of critically endangered tiger habitat and forests in the RFE.
-While making record profits in recent years, Lumber Liquidators has turned a blind eye as its purchases have fueled rampant illegal logging in the region.

 “On behalf of our 2.1 million members and supporters, the Sierra Club applauds the work of the Environmental Investigation Agency to shine a light on the illegal timber trade.
 Illegal logging and trade in illegally harvested timber destroys wildlife habitat, disrupts our climate, and threatens American jobs in the wood and wood products industries.
 And it's happening right behind our backs.
 Now more than ever, we need full funding and implementation for tools like the Lacey Act to stop the trade of illegal timber."